siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 - the raw coherent fringe has an exact density profile from $0$ to $4u_0$,
 - the fringe-period mean density is exactly $2u_0$,
 - the total forward flux projection is exactly $2u_0 c\cos\theta$,
+- the normalized complementary-output reading of a misaligned Mach-Zehnder has bright density $2u_0$ and can therefore carry the full two-beam budget at speed $c\cos\theta$ with no conservation conflict,
-- if the Chapter 7b loaded-branch law is applied locally to the surviving bright parts of the fringe, the bright-fringe center carries the candidate effective advance
+- if the Chapter 7b loaded-branch law is applied locally to the surviving raw $4u_0$ bright parts of the fringe, the bright-fringe center carries the candidate effective advance
   $$
   c_{\mathrm{eff,peak}} = \frac{c\cos\theta}{2}.
   $$